Action Collections & Receivables Management (ACRM)

 FAQs

-Ask Action Collections for written verification before doing anything else.
-The verification letter should include the original creditor's name, the amount owed, and the account number.
+Ask ACRM for written verification before doing anything else.
+The letter should name the original creditor, the amount owed, the account number and the date of last activity.

-If you still don't recognize the debt after reviewing the details, dispute it in writing and pull your credit report from Equifax or TransUnion to check for errors.
+If you still don't recognize the debt after checking those details, dispute it in writing.

 Not without a court order.
-Action Collections would have to sue you, win a judgment, and then apply for a garnishment order.
-If you're contacted about a wage garnishment without any court involvement, that's a violation of debt collection rules.
+ACRM would have to sue you, win a judgment, then apply for a garnishment order.
+If they claim they can garnish your wages without going to court, that's a misrepresentation and breaks the rules.

 Source: Government of Canada (FCAC) – Dealing with a debt collector

 In Ontario, collection agencies can call between 7 a.m. and 9 p.m.
-Monday to Saturday, and 1 p.m. to 5 p.m. on Sundays.
-No calls on statutory holidays.
+Monday to Saturday, and 1 p.m. to 5 p.m. on Sundays, with none on statutory holidays.
+In Alberta, the window is 7 a.m. to 10 p.m. any day.

 Source: Equifax Canada – How long does information stay on my credit report?